 - For decades, the federal background check system has been instrumental in ensuring that people who are prohibited from having a firearm—such as those with felony convictions, certain domestic abusers, and fugitives from justice—are not able to purchase from a licensed gun dealer.

-- Since the inception of the background check system in 1994, background checks have largely worked as intended, with more than 3.5 million illegal sales denied over the past 26 years.2Data from 1994 to 2015 obtained from Karberg et al., “Background Checks for Firearm Transfers, 2015.”
-Data from 2016 to 2019 were obtained by Everytown from the FBI directly.
+- Since the inception of the background check system in 1994, background checks have largely worked as intended, with more than 4 million illegal sales denied over the past 27 years.2Data from 1994 to 2017 obtained from Connor Brooks, “Background Checks for Firearm Transfers, 2016-2017.”
+Data from 2018 to 2020 were obtained by Everytown from the FBI directly.
 Though the majority of the transactions and denials reported by the FBI and BJS are associated with a firearm sale or transfer, a small number may be for concealed carry permits and other reasons not related to a sale or transfer.
 In 2019 alone, nearly 170,000 sales were denied—37 percent of them to people with felony convictions.3Data obtained by Everytown from the FBI directly pursuant to a FOIA request.
 The data represents denial transactions from the National Instant Criminal Background Check System (NICS) from January 1, 2019 through December 31, 2019.
 The numbers include denials issued by state agencies that serve as Full/Partial Points of Contact for firearm background checks.

 - However, federal law requires a background check on a prospective gun buyer only when the seller is a licensed gun dealer, leaving all other sales—such as unlicensed gun sales negotiated over the internet—unregulated and with no background check required.